About us: what do we do, and how can we help?

 People we’ve worked with have helped to:

-They include people working in the White House, up-and-coming academics, founders of new nonprofits, and philanthropists.
+They include people working in top AI security organisations and the White House, up-and-coming academics, founders of new nonprofits, and philanthropists.

-Over 500 readers have pledged 10% of their income to charity through our sister organisation, Giving What We Can.
+Hundreds of our readers have also pledged 10% of their income to charity through our sister organisation, Giving What We Can.

 More formally, we evaluate our impact by tracking the number of significant career plan changes we cause.
 You can read much more about how we evaluate our impact in our annual reviews.